 Emanuel John, the manager of the club, a Nigerian national, was previously arrested on the same charges in August.

 On August 23, a hostess allegedly spiked a vodka drink served to a 45-year-old male customer with a sleeping powder.
 His cash card was then stolen from his wallet and taken to a nearby convenience store ATM, where 680,000 yen was withdrawn.

 Both suspects, aged 37 and 35, have reportedly admitted to the allegations.

-Little Cat had been in operation for seven years, during which time investigators believe customers have been robbed of a total of 300 million yen.
+Little Cat has been in operation for seven years, during which time it is believed customers have been swindled out of a total of 300 million yen.

-According to police, 70 percent of the club’s revenue went to the Nigerian owner, who is known to have constructed a palatial home in Nigeria worth 150 million yen, reports Jiji Press (Jan.
+About 70 percent of the club’s revenue went to the Nigerian owner, who is known to have constructed a palatial home in Nigeria worth 150 million yen, police said, according to Jiji Press (Jan.
 27).